By: Marilyn L. Davis

-“The good part about having a mental disorder is having a valid reason for all the stupid things we do because of a damaged prefrontal cortex.
+“The good part of having a mental disorder is having a valid reason for all the stupid things we do because of the damaged prefrontal cortex.
 However, the best part is seeing someone completely sane do the exact same things, without a valid excuse.
 This is the great equalizer of God and his little gift for all us crazy people to enjoy.”
 Shannon L. Alder

-For Bailey’s first Christmas at four months, she got a total of 65 various bear items – pictures, figurines, toy boxes, sheets and comforters, outfits, embroidered and antique needlepoint pillows – not for the crib, but the antique rocker, and with that justification, I think you probably get the point.
+For Bailey’s first Christmas at four months, she got a total of 65 various bear items – pictures, figurines, toy boxes, sheets and comforters, outfits, embroidered and antique needlepoint pillows – not for the crib, but the antique rocker.
+With that justification, I think you probably get the point.

-If you are wondering about that evening bag from 1964, well it is part of a wall display in my bedroom.
+If you are wondering about that evening bag from 1964, well, it is part of a wall display in my bedroom.
 It did become a Collection for my Mom, one that I inherited and continued.
-My youngest granddaughter, Emma, has expressed interest in the bags, but she is only eight so we will see.
+My youngest granddaughter, Emma, has expressed interest in the bags, but she is only thirteen, so we will see.